github9coder/Python-AI/README.md

     OpenAI.api_key = os.getenv('OPENAI_API_KEY')
 ```

-To modify its behavoiur, change the content to whatever you want on:
+To modify its behaviour, change the content to whatever you want on:

 ```python
         conversation =  [